 Whether you rely on your air conditioner to keep you toasty warm on a windy winter’s eve or wonderfully cool at the peak of a brutally hot summer, one thing’s for certain.
 Air conditioners are a blessing.
 They’re not so great though if they are leaking, not heating or cooling, starting to emit an unpleasant odour or making a great deal of noise!

-Unfortunately like all appliances, your air conditioner won’t last forever so keeping it well maintained and regularly serviced is a must.
+Unfortunately, like all appliances, your air conditioner won’t last forever so keeping it well maintained and regularly serviced is a must.
 But how do you know when to call in the experts?
 Here are the top 6 air conditioning issues.

 #1 – The unit is short cycling or has air flow problems

-It’s relatively normal for an air conditioning units to cycle on and off in order to maintain a consistent temperature throughout your home.
-However, if it is ‘short cycling’, in others words it has a tendency to switch on and off randomly or more frequently, then you probably need to get it seen to.
+It’s relatively normal for air conditioning units to cycle on and off in order to maintain a consistent temperature throughout your home.
+However, if it is ‘short cycling’, in other words it has a tendency to switch on and off randomly or more frequently, then you probably need to get it seen to.
 Short cycling can put extra stress on your system and can cause it to fail completely if the issue is not addressed early enough.

 Another one of the air conditioning problems worth investigating is if you notice a significant decrease in airflow during operation, which may be due to an issue with the compressor.
 And if your air conditioner’s just not working at all and there are no issues with your home’s safety switches or wiring, then it’s worth calling in an air conditioning professional to get to the bottom of the issue.